-This document has been republished as part of the 2011 suite; it contains no textual changes to JCT/CIMAR 2005.
+This document has been republished as part of the 2024 suite; it contains no textual changes to JCT/CIMAR 2016.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, except in accordance with the provisions of the Copyright, Designs and Patents Act 1988, without the prior written permission of the publisher.
+Thomson Reuters and the Thomson Reuters Logo are trademarks of Thomson Reuters.
+Sweet & Maxwell ® is a registered trademark of Thomson Reuters (Professional) UK Limited.